Zuehlke/software-engineering-corner/drafts/resize-observer.md

 4. **Scalability**: Supports multiple elements individually without interfering with each other.

 ### Conclusion
-In conclusion, the combination of ResizeObserver and Angular Signals provides a powerful and efficient way to handle dynamic element size tracking in Angular applications.
+In conclusion, the combination of ResizeObserver and Angular signals provides a powerful and efficient way to handle dynamic element size tracking in Angular applications.
 It avoids the pitfalls of traditional `window:resize` event listeners and brings reactivity directly to the DOM elements that need it.
 This small pattern can help with responsiveness and maintainability.